LittleBeasts/documentation/datastructure/inventory/looting.md

         "#rarity": {
-            "label": "string: labels the items cotained in this object, e.g: SPECIAL, RARE,...", "probability": "general propability for all items inside category", "items": [
+            "label": "string: labels the items cotained in this object, e.g: SPECIAL, RARE,...", "probability": "general propability for all items inside category", }
-                {
-                    "id": "unique: identifies the item",
-                    "name": "Ingame display name",
-                    "description": "Describes what the item can do and what it is", "dependencys": ["boolean Array which determines if the conditions for finding the item are fulfilled"], "probability": "int: determines how likely it is to find the item in %", "effects": "unique: What Effects does this item have if it get's used?", "usage": "determines if the item is a consumable, a static item for buffing or a story related item" }
-            ]
-        }
     },
     "containerTable": {